Boost Your Mental Health with the “Daily Check-In” Tool: My Chat with John Nash (A Beautiful Mind)

 I shared with John that, at first, the "Daily Check-in with You" tool felt a bit awkward—almost like I was trying to date myself.
 I’d sit there, asking myself, “Hey, how are you feeling today?” and half expect an answer back.
 It was weird, no doubt.

-But, just like building any relationship, the more I used it, the more natural it became.
-Eventually, it stopped feeling like forced small talk with myself and became a real conversation—one that actually helped.
-Now, checking in is a daily ritual that keeps me grounded, especially when Bipolar Disorder, Alcoholism, Anxiety Disorders, and PTSD try to throw me off course.
+But like any relationship, the more I used it, the more natural it became.
+It stopped feeling like forced small talk with myself and turned into a real conversation—one that actually helped.
+Now, my daily check-in is a grounding ritual, especially when my mental health challenges try to knock me off course.

-The truth is, mental health tools don’t have to be serious all the time.
+The truth is that mental health tools don’t have to be serious all the time.
 They can be quirky, personal, and even a little weird—as long as they work.
 And this one?
 It works!

 As John got up to leave, I couldn’t help but reflect on his words.
-Whether you’re a mathematical genius or just trying to figure out the right tip, the "Daily Check-in with You" tool can be a game-changer.
-It’s a simple yet powerful way to stay connected with yourself, manage your emotions, and take control of your day.
+Whether you’re a mathematical genius or just someone trying to calculate the right tip, the “Daily Check-in with You” tool can be a game-changer.
+It’s a simple yet powerful way to stay emotionally grounded, build resilience, and take charge of your day.

 Bruce Schutter